dougwollison/nlingual/readme.txt

 == Changelog ==

 **Details on each release can be found [on the GitHub releases page](https://github.com/dougwollison/nlingual/releases) for this project.**

+= 2.10.0.1 =
+Fix display of translation links in posts screen.

 = 2.10.0 =
 WP 6.6 and PHP 7 compatibility and API documentation improvements.
 Minor type check fixes and output escaping for edge cases.